pmitev/to-awk-or-not/docs/Case_studies/manipulating_vcf.md

 #### *Follow-up task:*
-Count and sort the SNPs (not INDELs) in your output and compare to the output from the first step.
+Count and sort the SNPs and INDELs in your output and compare to the output from the first step.
+(If you want to separate the results for the SNPs and the INDELs, how would you modify your code?)

 ??? "_Task result example_"
     ```